koguchic/AdventOfCode2024/README.md

 chmod +x setup.sh
 ```

-You can select from a variety of langauges you wanna practice like C++, Python, JavaScript, etc.
+You can select from a variety of languages you wanna practice like C++, Python, JavaScript, etc.

 ```
 ./setup.sh --name koguchi --cpp